-"Before having discovered alchemy - writes Jung - I had dreamed repeatedly dreams that treated each
+"Before I discovered alchemy - writes Jung - I had a series of dreams which dealt

-time the same theme: next to my house was another one, more precisely a wing or an added construction that was strange to me.
-Each time I would amaze myself in my dream because I did not know this part
+with the same theme.
+Beside my house stood another, that is to say, another wing of annex, which was strange to me.
+Each tie I would wonder in my dream why I did not know this house, although it had

-of the house, which apparently was there from the beginning".
-This strange part of the house revealed its meaning finally: "The unknown wing was a part of my personality, an aspect of myself…" This part was
+apparently always been there".
+This strange part of the house revealed its meaning finally: "The unknown wing of the house was a part of my personality, an aspect of myself..."

 This part was unconscious and would reveal itself as an interest for the in-depth study of medieval alchemy.